ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 ### 8. Travel alone is the way
 --------------------------
 The road is your!
-To travel alone is the only way to access to the all possibilities that will open to you once you choose to leave.
-Destinations, place to visit, way to travel, things to do.
+To travel alone is the only way to access to all possibilities that will open to you once you choose to leave.
+Destinations, places to visit, way to travel, things to do.

 ### 9. Meet people
 --------------